-- 3. Standing Order 48(1) provides for Measures and Canons to be considered by the General Synod on the following successive stages:

-- > First Consideration (see SOs 51 and 52)

-- Revision Committee (see SOs 54 to 57)

-- Revision (see SOs 53 and 58 to 60)

-- Final Drafting (see SO 61)

-- Final Approval (see SO 64).

-- 4. The draft Amending Canon is being considered by the General Synod at the July 2022 group of sessions on the First Consideration Stage.

-- 5. The next stage will be the Revision Committee Stage.
-Members who wish to send proposals for amendment for consideration by the Revision Committee must do so in writing to revisioncommittee@churchofengland.org not later than 5.30 p.m. on Friday 9th September 2022.

-- 6. The Amending Canon is expected to return to the Synod for the Revision Stage in February 2023, with the Final Drafting and Final Approval Stages being taken in July 2023.
+- 3. Standing Order 48(1) provides for Measures and Canons to be considered by the General Synod on the following successive stages: - First Consideration (see SOs 51 and 52) - Revision Committee (see SOs 54 to 57) - Revision (see SOs 53 and 58 to 60) - Final Drafting (see SO 61) - Final Approval (see SO 64). - 4.
+The draft Amending Canon was considered by the General Synod at the July 2022 group of sessions on the First Consideration Stage. - 5.
+Revision Committee Stage took place in November and December 2022. - 6.
+There were five submissions to the Revision Committee from members of the Synod. - 7.
+The next stage is the Revision Stage in Full Synod, which is being taken at the February 2023 group of sessions.
+Members who wish to send proposals for amendment for Revision Stage must do so in writing by the deadline specified in the Agenda for that group of sessions. - 8.
+The draft Amending Canon is expected to return to the Synod for the Final Drafting and Final Approval Stages in July 2023.